Last updated on December 14, 2024

 I remember all the Christmas Eves and Days I worked as a Chicago Police Officer.
 It was a typical day at the office- handling calls about domestic disturbances, reporting crimes, and patrolling in a repetitive loop.
 There was a restaurant that would send Christmas Dinner to the station.
 A turkey, ham, dressing, and all the other trimmings, including dessert.
 We would meander in on our lunch breaks to eat.

 Years later, when I worked midnights by choice, I would get off work at 5 AM.
-I would sneak into the house and place my daughter’s gifts under the tree.
-When she was older, I would put the gifts under the tree and sleep on the couch.
+I would sneak into the house and I would put the gifts under the tree.
+I would sleep on the couch until she woke up..
 After opening the gifts and hearing the oohs and ahs, I would go to sleep until it was time to prepare dinner.

 Now I have other memories.
 People my age remember those who are no longer with us and those close friends who moved far away.
 This year was tough, as too many people I know died.
 The memories come and go.
 There will be no more getting together for holiday drinks or parties.
 There will be no more “Remember when…”